Skip to content

 Day 10: Back to Tokyo

-On your final morning, enjoy a traditional Japanese breakfast before being transferred to Niigata Station for your shinkansen journey back to Tokyo.
-The tour concludes at Tokyo Station, and we will be happy to assist with your onward travel, whether to the airport or another destination in Japan.
+Traditional Japanese breakfast, then transfer to Niigata Station for the Shinkansen to Tokyo.
+The tour finishes at Tokyo Station, and we'll help you with onward connections, whether that's straight to the airport or on to another part of Japan.

 Breakfast